 It’s about leadership.
 Take a moment to watch this video commemorating Eleanor Roosevelt’s 125th birthday.

-Don’t mistake my opening comments about Michelle Obama or Ann Romney.
-Both women are very impressive, and as I’ve said to friends perhaps they should be running for office.
-My point in this post is to emphasize the importance of commitment and action to a cause.
-Eleanor Roosevelt, in my view, sets the benchmark for living one’s espoused leadership.
+The main point of this post has been to emphasize the importance of commitment and action to a cause.
+Eleanor Roosevelt set the benchmark for living one’s espoused leadership.

-So before we get overly hyped up with the media-generated circus that’s now ingrained in political conventions, where the spouses of candidates are trotted out to talk about how human their husbands are (to date it’s about males), recounting bubbly and tear-jerky anecdotes, step back and take a deep breathe.
+So before we get overly hyped up with the media-generated circus that has become ingrained in political conventions, where the spouses of candidates are trotted out to talk about how human their husbands are (to date it’s about males), recounting bubbly and tear-jerky anecdotes, step back and take a deep breathe.
 Reflect on what real leadership resembles.